Nameless Rumia's Wiki

 • Dow Jones Industrial Average - This index measures the average of the Top 30 stocks, traded on the NYSE and NASDAQ.
 It has nothing to do with industrial stocks today, aside from name only.

-• NASDAQ Composite - This index weighs over 3,000 common equities listed on the NASDAQ stock market.
+• Nasdaq Composite - This index weighs over 3,000 common equities on the Nasdaq stock market, compared to the Nasdaq-100.
 It's often said that a majority of these are IT companies.

-• S&P 500 Index - This index weighs the 500 largest companies traded on the NYSE and NASDAQ.
-Unlike the others, this is said to be the best representation of the U.S. stock market and economy.
+• S&P 500 - This index weighs the 500 largest companies traded on the NYSE and Nasdaq.
+This one is said to be the best representation of the U.S. stock market and economy.

-If you're a fan of stock market crashes and bear markets in the United States economy, do take note that the NYSE has implemented “circuit breakers” (trading curbs) to prevent another 1987 Black Monday.
-The first two levels are at -7% and -13% which both trigger a 15-minute trading halt, unless the market close is near, while the final level is at -20% which forces the stock market to close.
+Now, if you are interested in stock market crashes and bear markets, be warned that the NYSE has added trading curbs (circuit breakers) to impede a full-on crash.
+The first two stops are at -7% and -13%, which both trigger a 15-minute trading halt unless the market close is near, and the final stop is at -20% which forces the market to close.
+Meanwhile, a recession is a different (and boring) story.

 Brokerage firms

 Remember: Invest at your own risk!
-If you do invest in stocks, be warned that you might have to pay more for tax filing software.
+If you do start investing in stocks, be prepared to deal with Form 1099 during tax season.

-A brokerage firm is a financial institution serves as a middleman between investors and the stock market, issuing accounts that investors can deposit money into so the broker can perform the transaction.
-Most people hear about “discount brokers”, the cheaper alternative to “full-service brokers” that allows investors to handle everything without benefits like a stockbroker giving them advice.
+A brokerage firm is an institution that acts as a middleman between investors and the stock market, issuing accounts that investors can deposit money into so the broker can perform the transaction.
+You'll often find 'discount brokers' that typically lets investors handle everything themselves, compared to 'full-service brokers' that offers additional benefits, like stockbroker advice (e.g. estate, taxes, retirement, etc.).

 Notes